 Not only will it protect from spills, but it’ll also mean you have something handy to wipe up any little messes that do happen!

-Once you’ve splashed out and brought yourself the toy of your dreams it’s time to splash in a dash of the best lube for fleshlight; whether that’s Fleshlube or Gun Oil is totally down to you!
+Once you’ve splashed out and brought yourself the toy of your dreams it’s time to splash in a dash of the best Fleshlight lube; whether that’s Fleshlube or Gun Oil is totally down to you!